jss367/blog/_posts/2018-10-10-software-i-use.md

 In Windows I use a mix, mostly because none of them are perfect.
 Here's a case (unlike browsers) that I would rather just have one

+* cmder
+- Allows *nix style commands, makes switching between Mac and Linux and Windows much easier
-ConEmu
+* ConEmu
+- Top contender
-Windows PowerShell
+* Windows PowerShell
-Anaconda Prompt - for Anaconda stuff only
+* Anaconda Prompt - for Anaconda stuff only
-WSL 2
+* WSL 2
-ubuntu
+* ubuntu
-cmder

 terminal

 I have to say I like the terminal game in Mac better.
 For me, nothing beats iTerm2